Favourezeugwa/TO-DO-LIST/README.md

 # TO-DO-LIST

-"To-do list" is a tool that helps to organize your day.
+> TO-DO-LIST is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.
 Here is a simple website that allows for doing that.
+> "Refractor to use the webpack setup exercise to bundle JavaScript in a to-do-list application"

 ## Screenshots